Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates ten active public transport stops in Towong.
-These are served by buses via four different routes, offering a total of 32 weekly passenger trips.
-Accessibility is limited, with residents generally located 3943 meters from the nearest stop.
+Transport analysis shows ten active public transport stops in Towong, all of which are bus stops.
+These stops are served by four separate routes that together offer 32 weekly passenger trips.
+Accessibility to these services is limited, with residents usually located 3943 meters away from the nearest stop.

-Service frequency averages four trips per day across all routes, equating to approximately three weekly trips per individual stop.
+On average, there are four trips per day across all routes, resulting in approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport